Encounters Festival South Africa: South African Audience Winners

-Audience Winners - International
+International Audience Winners

 Continental and international profile

 Over the years Encounters has collaborated and partnered with international festivals, markets, commissioning editors and sales agents.
 The festival hosts programmers from international festivals and has forged relationships with foreign correspondents who report on the Festival for their papers (for example, The Guardian).

 Most major documentary festivals, in selecting African content, also programme from Encounters.